-The Sennheiser Model MD 321N dynamic microphone, equipped with a 12-in. long probe with a 1⁄36-in. diameter, is designed for sound pressure measurement applications.
+The Sennheiser Model MD 321N dynamic microphone, equipped with a 12-in. long probe with a $\frac{1}{16}$ -in. diameter, is designed for sound pressure measurement applications.
 It also lends itself to sound registration in confined areas and localization of acoustic leakage.
 Frequency range extends from 50 to 15 kHz (an individual calibration curve is supplied with each microphone).
-Output level is -68 dBm referred to 1 mW/10 dynes/cm2.
+Output level is -68 dBm referred to 1 mW/10 dynes/cm.
 Net price is \$145.00.